thirtytwointerops/.github/README.md

 [![ThirtyTwo Interops][img_banner]][url_microsoft]

-You are welcome to our official GitHub repository!
+You are welcome to our official GitHub profile!
 Although there is nothing interesting here, I assure you that great surprises await you in the [repositories section][url_repos].
 Stay tuned for what we have planned with Microsoft’s support for you!